nikijiandani/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Anyone can compose a new tweet which currently gets assigned a random user and persists to the tweets database.

 This app was built using HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express and MongoDB on the back-end.